Cole Bartiromo: 2009–10: Aftermath

-By December 2010, Bartiromo was living with his family unemployed and poor, his 2005 $1.2 million penalty rose to $2.7 million due to interest, and he was also taxed $1.1 million by the IRS for IB2001.
+By December 2010, Bartiromo was living with his family, unemployed and poor; his 2005 $1.2 million penalty rose to $2.7 million due to interest, and he was also taxed $1.1 million by the IRS for IB2001.
 In September 2009, he was interviewed on a season three episode of the show MoneyTrack about his online scams, titled "Lessons From a High School Scam Artist."

 From the 2000s decade to 2010, Bartiromo spoke in various interviews and criminal testimonies about turning his life around, aspiring to write a movie, a book, and rap songs about his life, own the Seattle Mariners, and work as an entrepreneur.
 Reflecting on the scams, he opined that while he regretted the online crimes he committed, his victims were partially at fault: "If you decide to invest, you're taking a risk, you're making a gamble, so hopefully you put in your research."

 Bartiromo had a brief stint in 2010 performing public speaking events about the consequences of the schemes he committed at schools such as UC Berkeley in the summer and California State Polytechnic University, Pomona in December.
-This events showed his first presentation of his brand known as The Dollar Scholar.
+These events showed his first presentation of his brand known as The Dollar Scholar.